Dairy Production on Pasture:

 The energy requirements of lactating cattle can be met with fresh pasture or with high-quality grass-legume hay or silage in the winter.
 However, energy supplementation on pasture is often effective in maintaining high gains and higher milk production.
 Dry cows can subsist on lower-quality feedstuffs but will need to be maintained at an acceptable body condition score to successfully breed and deliver a healthy calf.

-|When to supplement
+|When to Supplement

-Energy is important for cattle on high-protein pasture because the microbes that occupy the rumen need energy to digest all the protein the animal ingests.
-If the microbes do not get enough energy, the protein is converted to urea and is passed through in the urine, resulting in ineffiicient protein use.
+Energy is important for cattle on high-protein pasture because the microorganisms that occupy the rumen need energy to digest all the protein the animal ingests.
+If the microorganisms do not get enough energy, the protein is converted to urea and is passed through in the urine, resulting in inefficient protein use.
 For very high-producing dairy cattle, an energy supplement such as grain or corn silage can result in better protein digestion, and therefore higher milk production and greater weight gains for growing cattle.
 Most dairy graziers who supplement their cattle provide from 8 to 18 pounds of corn or another high-energy grain per head per day, depending on the quality of the pasture, in addition to forage or pasture.

 Digestible fiber feeds are good energy sources for dairy cattle on high-quality forage because digestible fiber feeds do not reduce intake and provide energy for protein metabolism.
 Examples of digestible fiber feeds include corn gluten feed, made with corn gluten meal and bran; wheat midds, made from screenings from wheat fl our processing; and whole cottonseed.